hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 One of your primary responsibilities in the course is to demonstrate as much skill as possible on as many Learning Targets as possible through solving LT problems during *Checkpoints*.

 Checkpoint is a period of class time set aside for assessment.
-We will a Checkpoints frequently (check the schedule), usually during the first 25 min if the class period.
+We will have Checkpoints frequently (check the schedule), usually during the first 25 min if the class period.
 Each Learning Target is listed in the gradebook separately and is marked using the following 3-level rubric:

 - **No Rating** indicates that that you did not attempt the learning target or the attempt was unsuccessful.
 Everyone begins the semester with "No Rating" on all Learning Targets.
 Shows in Canvas gradebook as `0`
 - **Proficiency** indicates you successfully completed **one** LT problem, i.e., the solution met the standards for acceptable work.
 Shows in Canvas gradebook as `1`